 Be Careful!
 Cord Measurements Can Vary

 We say “most people” agree because the regulations for measuring cords vary from state to state.
-So, you should always be careful when buying firewood that the cord the company you’re buying from is talking about is the standard cord.
-If not, you could purchase less wood than you thought you’d be getting!
+Verify that a company is talking about a standard cord before purchasing.
+If not, ask for their specific dimensions.
+Otherwise, you could end up with less wood than you thought you’d get!

 How Many Pieces of Wood A Cord Contains